Table of Contents

 You give your employer a new Form W-4 when changes occur.

-But because the worksheets and withholding methods do not account for all possible situations, you may not be getting the right amount withheld.
+But because the worksheets and withholding methods don't account for all possible situations, you may not be getting the right amount withheld.
 This is most likely to happen in the following situations.